 Cook your salmon in your preheated oven for about fifteen minutes, or until the internal temperature reaches 52°C (125°F).
 Then, remove the salmon from the oven and let it rest for about five minutes before serving.

-This salmon pairs particularly well with a topping of my mango salsa, which is something that you can whip up in the time it takes for the fish to marinate and cook.
+This salmon pairs particularly well with a topping of my mango salsa and my sesame and scallion rice, which is something that you can whip up in the time it takes for the fish to marinate and cook.
+And if you want more salmon recipes, check out my salmon pasta!

 - 60ml (1/4 cup) olive oil